-- 1. The Company's Annual Report on Form 10-K, as amended by the Annual Report on Form 10-K/A, for the year ended December 31, 1996. - The Company's Quarterly Report on Form 10-Q, as amended by the Quarterly Report on Form 10-Q/A, for the period ended March 31, 1997. - 3.
-The Company's Quarterly Report on Form 10-Q for the period ended June 30, 1997. - 4.
+- 1. The Company's Annual Report on Form 10-K, as amended by the Annual Report on Form 10-K/A, for the year ended December 31, 1996. - 2.
+The Company's Quarterly Report on Form 10-Q, as amended by the

+Quarterly Report on Form 10-Q/A, for the period ended March 31, 1997

+- 3. The Company's Quarterly Report on Form 10-Q for the period ended June 30, 1997. - 4.
 The Company's Quarterly Report on Form 10-Q for the period ended September 30, 1997. - 5.
 The Company's Current Report on Form 8-K dated April 10, 1997. - 6.
 The Company's Current Report on Form 8-K dated May 2, 1997. - 7.
 The Company's Current Report on Form 8-K dated June 17, 1997. - 8.
 The Company's Current Report on Form 8-K dated July 8, 1997. - 9.
 The Company's Current Report on Form 8-K dated August 19, 1997. - 10.
 The Company's Current Report on Form 8-K dated October 7, 1997. - 11.
-The description of the Company's Common Stock contained in the Company's Registration Statement on Form 8-A, as amended, filed pursuant to Section 12(b) of the Exchange Act. - 12.
-Issuer Tender Offer Statement on Form 13E-4. - 13.
+The Company's Current Report on Form 8-K dated October 27, 1997. - 12.
+The Company's Current Report on Form 8-K dated November 19, 1997. - 13.
+The description of the Company's Common Stock contained in the Company's Registration Statement on Form 8-A, as amended, filed pursuant to Section 12(b) of the Exchange Act. - 14.
+Issuer Tender Offer Statement on Form 13E-4. - 15.
 Consent Solicitation Statement on Schedule 14A, dated October 23, 1997.

 All documents subsequently filed by the Company pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act prior to the termination of the Stock Offerings shall be deemed to be incorporated by reference in and to be a part of this Prospectus from the date of filing of such documents.
-Any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein or in the Registration Statement containing this Prospectus or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
+Any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein or in the Registration Statement containing this Prospectus or in any other subsequently field document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus.

-Prospectus is delivered, upon the request of such person, a copy of any or all of the documents incorporated herein by reference (other than exhibits, unless such exhibits are specifically incorporated by reference in such documents).
+The Company will provide without charge to each person to whom this Prospectus is delivered, upon the request of such person, a copy of any or all of the documents incorporated herein by reference (other than exhibits, unless such exhibits are specifically incorporated by reference in such documents).
 Requests for such copies should be directed to: Secretary, CD Radio Inc., Sixth Floor, 1001 22nd Street, N.W., Washington D.C.
 20037.